 Where ocean alkalinity enhancement projects require permits from U.S. federal agencies, and where those projects have substantial direct effects on Indian tribes, consultation is required with the tribes affected.
-Executive Order 13175 states: "Each agency shall have an accountable process to ensure meaningful and timely input by tribal officials in the development of regulatory policies that have tribal implications."224 Policies that have tribal implications are "regulations, legislative comments or proposed legislation, and other policy statements or actions that have substantial direct effects on one or more Indian tribes"225 Permits granted by federal agencies for ocean alkalinity enhancement projects that may implicate treaty rights, such as those to take fish in historical fishing areas, may thus require consultation with tribes.
-NOAA has prepared guidelines for such consultations, which detail the procedures for initiating consultation structure.226
+Executive Order 13175 states: "Each agency shall have an accountable process to ensure meaningful and timely input by tribal officials in the development of regulatory policies that have tribal implications."
+Policies that have tribal implications are "regulations, legislative comments or proposed legislation, and other policy statements or actions that have substantial direct effects on one or more Indian tribes."
+Permits granted by federal agencies for ocean alkalinity enhancement projects that may implicate treaty rights, such as those to take fish in historical fishing areas, may thus require consultation with tribes.
+NOAA has prepared guidelines for such consultations, which detail the procedures for initiating consultation, responding to requests for consultation, and determining consultation structure.